 5.2.
-Batch matching (or intra-day auction)
+Batch matching (or IDCB auction- Intra Day Cross Border auction)

 Batch matching is triggered by an increase of the cross-border capacity.
-Batch matching rounds are also referred to as intra-day auctions, because the matching displays certain auction-like characteristics.
+Batch matching rounds are also referred to as Intra Day Cross Border auctions (which is not related to the Intra Day auctions run 3 times per day), because the matching displays certain auction-like characteristics.

-An increase of cross-border capacity may lead to a crossed order book, in other words to sets of orders that were not matchable before due to insufficient cross-border capacity becoming matchable.
+An increase of cross-border capacity (or the un-halting of some interconnectors, also due to IDA finalization) may lead to a situation where orders that were not matchable before due to insufficient cross-border capacity becoming matchable.
 For user-defined block orders, which cannot be partially matched (because they have the AON execution restriction), this may happen by any capacity increase.
 For orders that do allow for partial matching, this may only happen if an original zero value is increased, as any non-zero value would already have been used up by partial matching.